 2. Build Quality

-This is one of the important factor look for before you choose any kind of gear and this holds true even more when it comes with the volume pedal that you’re going to use oftenly during your playing.
+This is one of the important factors to look for before you choose any kind of gear and this holds true even more when it comes to the volume pedal that you’re going to use often during your playing.